Bigtincan Unveils Analytics Experience and Delivers Enhancements to Award-Winning Sales Enablement Platform

 WALTHAM, Mass., Aug.
-3, 2022 /PRNewswire/ -- Bigtincan Holdings Limited (ASX:BTH), owner of Bigtincan and Brainshark, Australia's largest public sales enablement platform and Software-as-a-Service (SaaS) provider of global sales training, sales content delivery, and sales meeting facilitation, today introduced the Bigtincan Analytics Experience, as well as several other product enhancements delivered in the last quarter.
+2, 2022 /PRNewswire/ -- Bigtincan (ASX:BTH), the global leader in sales enablement automation, today introduced the Bigtincan Analytics Experience, as well as several other product enhancements delivered in the last quarter.
 The new features continue to empower Bigtincan's customers to create engaging and informative buying experiences that guide customers to smart purchasing decisions.
 The Bigtincan Analytics Experience monitors adoption in all three of its hubs – Learning, Content, and Engagement.
 Through enhanced tracking and interface improvements within each hub, Bigtincan is fulfilling its promise to continually improve customer buying experiences and empower sales and client-facing teams with actionable insights to be customer-ready.

 "Bigtincan has built incredible momentum in 2022 and the new features we have announced this quarter are a testament to that growth," said David Keane, Co-Founder and CEO of Bigtincan.
 "We pride ourselves on providing our customers the best new technology features in sales enablement.
 By continuously looking for opportunities to enhance our existing products through direct customer feedback we are setting the standard for the new era of sales enablement."